kailash-manasarovar/statement/docs/timeline/2024/june.md

 ### Continued drugging

 - So I don't get clear and remember the switcheroo.

-## Election campaign

-- The most exhilarating time of my life.

-### Barnet Post

-- My dad reads my article in the Barnet Post and gets upset.
-- He says, why didn't you tell me, a lot.
-- I say everyone knew.
-- Silence.
-- Later, when drunk, he makes a joke about how many men have had me.
-- He repeats the *why didn't you tell me* thing for nearly a year until I take a moment to point out a few obvious things out to him.
-- In September 2025, I excitedly tell him there might be a new investigation.
-- Silence.
-- Of course, he's worried about himself, never me.
-- Pedo's always pick their victims wisely and will have always done their homework and family background checks.
-- They never count on God though.

 ### Gang of adult men talking about getting their dicks out at Finchley Central tube station